 Models with two or three outlets offering protection at 900 or 1,000 joules can be found for $10 or $15.

 The price goes up pretty much in line with the level of protection and the number of outlets you want.
-Well-known brands command a small premium, but even the best surge protector we tested costs between $15 and $30.
+Well-known brands command a small premium, but even the best surge protector cost between $15 and $30.

-Whole-house surge protectors are considerably more expensive.
-We looked at models ranging from $80 to $200.
+Whole-house surge protectors are considerably more expensive, ranging from $80 to $200.
 Unless you're an expert, add the cost of installation to that number.